Alexandria's Community Supported Art (CSA)

 Making art collecting more accessible to the masses

-The City of Alexandria has kicked-off the second annual Community Supported Art (CSA) Program.
+The City of Alexandria just completed the second annual Community Supported Art (CSA) Program.
 Built upon the traditional Community Supported Agriculture model that connects local farmers with consumers, this CSA is designed to build relationship between artists and communities.

 Pooja Campbell, Germantown, Maryland -- Oil Paintings

 - Josh Manning, Copper Hill, Virginia -- Ceramics